Mgamerz/MassEffectModManager/documentation/2damerge.md

 ![2024-06-28_19h45_06](https://github.com/ME3Tweaks/ME3TweaksModManager/assets/2738836/f4fa45c9-5274-4841-ba92-b85a0b0ac0fa)

 >[!CAUTION]
->These tables should ONLY contain modified rows.
-If you ship an entire table, you will completely override mods that mount below yours.
-DO NOT DO THIS or your mod may be blacklisted.
+>These tables should __ONLY__ contain modified rows.
+If you ship an entire table with just a few row changes and the rest are vanilla, you will completely override mods that mount below yours.
+DO NOT DO THIS: Your mod may end up being blacklisted.
 Take the time, do it right!

 ## M3DA json format
 The json format for `.m3da` files is as follows: